Atlas vs Classic Schema Migration Tools

 Summary (tl;dr)

-To assist you in deciding which migration tool is right for you, we will compare the different possibilities along these categories:
+To assist you in deciding which database migration tool is right for you, we will compare the different possibilities along these categories:

 Description | Atlas | Liquibase | Flyway | ORMs | |